a806621313/INSA_4IF_WebSemantique/lab/sparql-queries.md

 - [x] Producer who frequently worked with a given Film Director
 - [x] Producer who frequently worked with a given actor
 - [x] Producer who frequently worked with a given Music Composer
+- [x] Famous films of a given Actor
+- [x] Famous films of a given Director
+- [x] Famous films of a given Producer
+- [x] Famous films of a given Music Composer
+- [x] Famous films of a given Studio

 Warning : DBpedia restrict the number of results per query to 10000, and the maximum offset is 40000.